Juan Manuel Insaurralde

-Juan Manuel Insaurralde (born October 3, 1984) is an Argentine professional footballer who plays for Sarmiento as a defender.
+Juan Manuel Insaurralde (born October 3, 1984) is an Argentine professional footballer who plays for Sarmiento as a centre-back.

 Club career

 Insaurralde made his competitive debut for Chacarita Juniors against Newell's Old Boys, the game was won by Newell's 2–1.
 After Chacarita were relegated he stayed with the club until 2008, when he was signed by Newell's.

-National team
+International career

 On September 24, 2009, Insaurralde was called up by Argentine national team's coach Diego Maradona for a friendly match against Ghana.